 Cesarean delivery may also be planned if you’ve had a previous cesarean delivery, particularly when a vertical incision was used in that procedure, or if you’ve had prior surgery on the uterus, such as a myomectomy to remove fibroids.

-In addition, carrying more than one baby, having a baby that weighs more than nine pounds, and diagnosis with a condition that makes vaginal delivery risky, such as human immunodeficiency virus (HIV), are all reasons for a planned cesarean delivery.
+In addition, carrying more than one baby, having a baby that weighs more than nine pounds, and diagnosis with a condition that makes vaginal delivery risky, such as HIV, are all reasons for a planned cesarean delivery.

 Sometimes, a cesarean delivery becomes necessary after labor begins.
 For example, your doctor may recommend surgery if you have a condition called placenta previa, in which the placenta is blocking the birth canal.
 A cesarean delivery may also be necessary if the umbilical cord prolapses, or “drops,” outside the birth canal, potentially cutting off the blood and oxygen supply to the baby.